 Love trains?
 Take the group to Galveston Railroad Museum.
-For over 35 years, the museum has delighted guests with a large collection of dining car china, model railroad layouts and a 1-mile track where visitors can ride a caboose.
+For over 35 years, the museum has delighted guests with a large collection of dining car china, model railroad layouts and a 1-mile track where visitors ride a caboose.

 Exhibits include Santa Fe Warbonnets, passenger cars, locomotives, freight cars and passenger cars.
 The audio tour takes an hour and visits 22 museum stops.
-For easy access, the rail yard has sidewalk paths, and guests can enter rail cars.
+For easy access, the rail yard has sidewalk paths, and guests can even enter rail cars.

 Galveston Naval Museum

-Located at The American Undersea Warfare Center, Galveston Naval Museum honors U.S. navy history.
+Located at The American Undersea Warfare Center, Galveston Naval Museum honors U.S. Navy history.
 See USS Cavalla and USS Stewart, two historic vessels dating from World War II.
 USS Cavalla operated as a submarine that sank a Japanese aircraft carrier during Pearl Harbor.
 USS Stewart remains the only preserved Edsall-class destroyer escort in the U.S.